 The study of animal anatomy and physiology involves many terms not commonly used in daily communication.

-Abdominal cavity: in vertebrates that part of the body cavity containing the digestive organs, in mammals separated from the thoracic cavity by the diaphragm.
+Abdominal cavity: in vertebrates that part of the body cavity containing the digestive organs, and in mammals separated from the thoracic cavity by the diaphragm.

 Absorption: the passage of material into a cell; the passage of nutrients from the intestines into the blood vessels associated with them.